vipulnaik/diet-exercise-health/notes/2021-08-11-dental-cleaning-trip.md

 ### Guidance on appointment booking

-The receptionist recommended that for deep cleaning, booking an appointment online would be tricky, so I should instetad phone them at 510 356 0688 and book it.
+The receptionist recommended that for deep cleaning, booking an appointment online would be tricky, so I should instead phone them at 510 356 0688 and book it.